Baedda/floating-form-labels/README.md

 });
 ```

-If you want to check if a label is floated programmatically you use can use events for this.
+If you want to check if a label is floated programmatically you can use events for this.
 ```javascript
 $('label#label-for-input-1').on('toggle.ffl', function (event, ffl) {
     // log out the current state of the label